Indecomposables live in all smaller lengths: Introduction

-Theorem 1 has some corollaries.
+As I learned from Vossieck the last two statements of the theorem have already been obtained by Geiss in his unpublished diploma-thesis from 1990 by observing that Fischbachers arguments can be adapted to include the minimal representation-infinite case.
+However this does not work for the first statement and our inductive proof based on Fischbachers result gives all three statements at once.
+Theorem 1 has some nice corollaries.
 The first one is a generalization from $A$-modules to objects of finite length in an abelian $k$-linear category.
 The anologous generalization is not true for the Brauer-Thrall conjectures as trivial examples show. \begin{corollary} Let $C$ be an abelian $k$-linear category over an algebraically closed field $k$.
 Suppose that all simple objects in $C$ have endomorphism algebra $k$.
 If there is an indecomposable non-simple object in $C$ of length $n$, there is also one of length $n-1$.

 \end{corollary}

 Note that by a well-known counting argument the assumption on the endomorphism algebras is always true for modules over algebras whose dimension is strictly smaller than the cardinality of the field.
 So for example, the corollary applies to complex representations of Kac-Moody-algebras and their deformations.